 Students should expect to work 40 hours per week in their lab, attend mandatory weekly meetings, and join in various professional development activities.

-Students will receive:
+Students will Receive

-- Travel to/from Columbia, Missouri (Limitations apply when traveling by personal vehicle.
-Based on mileage, up to $600 roundtrip.)
+- Limitations apply when traveling by personal vehicle.
+Based on mileage, up to $600 roundtrip to include mileage and university parking expenses.

 To be eligible to participate, applicants must have completed at least one year of full-time college enrollment prior to June 2024 and pursuing a major in a field related to the program to which they are applying.
 The EFCC SURF for Freshmen will be open for all Missouri residents, who are enrolled as Freshmen at an academic institution within the state.
 In addition, students must be citizens or permanent residents of the United States.